Subscribe to get access

 You don’t need to be reminded about just how important bees are to our world.
-They are primary pollinators of many of the foods we eat day to day, including almonds, watermelon and oranges, pollinators of 90% of the world’s wild plants, and they contribute to the €265bn economic benefit of pollination.
+They are primary pollinators of many of the foods we eat day to day.
+That’s including almonds, watermelon and oranges.
+All pollinators of 90% of the world’s wild plant.
+As well as they contribute to the €265bn economic benefit of pollination.

-It’s safe to say life would be pretty different without bees, and our world wouldn’t be as amazing as it is.
+It’s safe to say life would be pretty different without bees.
+Because our world wouldn’t be as amazing as it is.

 But they’re in danger.
-You may have heard that bees are in decline, with over 40 percent of U.S honeybee hives dying off each year, which is costing the farming and beekeeping industry more than €2bn a year.
+You may have heard that bees are in decline.
+All with over 40 percent of U.S honeybee hives dying off each year.
+That which is costing the farming and beekeeping industry more than €2bn a year.

-There are a few reasons why bee numbers are falling – destruction of habitat, increase in disease, etc – but one of the major reasons is a type of pesticide called neonicotinoids, or neonics for short.
+There are a few reasons why bee numbers are falling.
+It’s destruction of habitat, increase in disease, etc. However one of the major reasons is a type of pesticide called neonicotinoids.
+They are also called neonics for short.

-Neonics are a group of systemic pesticides, meaning they’re absorbed by all parts of the plant, including pollen and nectar collected by bees.
-They’re used in soil drench, seed coating and sprayed onto crop foliage to deter pests, and they’re pretty good at doing it.
+Neonics are a group of systemic pesticides.
+That’s meaning they’re absorbed by all parts of the plant.
+All including pollen and nectar collected by bees.
+They’re used in soil drench, seed coating and sprayed onto crop foliage.
+That’s to deter pests and they’re pretty good at doing it.
 However, they’re also very harmful to bees.